National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 For exploring the villages and wooden churches, a car is essential — attractions are spread out on secondary and rural roads.
 Alternatively, local guides with cars offer personalized tours.

-Frequently Asked Questions About Maramures
+Frequently Asked Questions about Maramures

 How many days are needed to visit Maramures?